 “Who are you?”

-People wearing ties have called me “one of the internet’s most irreverent personalities with a reputation for scathingly intelligent pop culture commentary,” which is nice of them, but really, I’m just an anonymous party girl who managed to turn being a smart ass into a regular gig.
+People wearing ties have called me “one of the internet’s most irreverent personalities with a reputation for scathingly intelligent pop culture commentary,” which is nice of them, but really, I’m just a former party girl who managed to turn being a smart ass into a regular gig.

 “No, really.
 Who are you?”

 No, really.
 I’m not telling.
 It doesn’t matter who I am anyway.

 I have a whole other buttoned-up professional life where nobody knows about all this crazy shit I do on the side.
 For a while I even designed collections of handbags and jewelry.
 Still, first and foremost, I am a writer.

 “Wait, so you’re an anonymous internet personality?
 What’s that about?”

 I have no idea.
 I’ve been doing this shit for more than half a decade, and I honestly couldn’t tell you how any of it happened.
 None of it was planned.
 It was a joke that turned into a hobby that turned into a second career.